stripe/veneur/README.md

 # TODO

-* Expire unused metrics are some configurable amount of time.
 * Add option to flush histograms at each flush?
 * Proper logging
 * Internal metrics
 * Config file
   * Configuration of percentiles for histograms
   * Global tags, added to all metrics

 # Usage
 ```